Precedent and inspiration of traditional oil painting

 Attempting to emulate such an original art feat in traditional portraiture while going to school seemed like a brazenly arrogant endeavor for me.
 But while my final year as an OCAC student progressed, I realized I had a unique and time-sensitive opportunity to record the faces of a small group of people desperately clinging on to a disappearing dream.

-Ain’t nothing like the real thing: portrait painting from life
+Ain’t nothing like the real thing: modern portrait painting from life

 Like many aspiring artists, I initially learned to paint from reading books and watching online painting tutorials, or at least that's what I thought.
 Learning from reading and watching was not enough.
 I signed up for painting workshops from professional artists.
 I focused on painters that taught using live models, instinctively understanding that painting from a photograph was not the first-hand experience I was after.
 My own materials and portrait painting techniques followed a conglomerate of traditional alla prima (direct painting or wet into wet, as opposed to applying a glaze between dry layers of paint as is a common practice with egg tempera and classical oil painting by the old masters) methods introduced in the late 19th century into the 20th century.
 This approach championed by contemporary American Realist Richard Schmidt has been handed down to several successful painters who studied under Schmidt at the Palette and Chisel Academy of Fine Art in Chicago.
 Among these professional painters were a few of my own workshop teachers.